boba2fett/pdftransform/README.md

 - group logs for individual jobs
 - use better mechanism for setting _links
 - deleting old jobs
-- validate jobs for doubled source id's or destination id's (destination is partly fixed by using mongo gridfs)
 - retry failed operations like file download or callback
 - pin dependencies (pdfium, docker container)